graphql/graphql-spec/spec/Section 3 -- Type System.md

 Examples of this may include returning `1.0` for the integer number `1`, or `123.0` for the string `"123"`.

+Non-finite floating-point internal values ({NaN} and {Infinity}) cannot be coerced to {Float} and must raise a field error.

 **Input Coercion**

 When expected as an input type, both integer and float input values are accepted.
 Integer input values are coerced to Float by adding an empty fractional part, for example `1.0` for the integer input value `1`.
 All other input values, including strings with numeric content, must raise a query error indicating an incorrect type.
-If the integer input value represents a value not representable by IEEE 754, a query error should be raised.
+If the input value otherwise represents a value not representable by finite IEEE 754 (e.g. {NaN}, {Infinity}, or a value outside the available precision), a query error must be raised.

 ### String